dromotherm/documentation/pages/themis/daily_use/TRH_node.md

 ---
-title: Themis / declare a new 169 Mhz temperature/humidity node in emonhub and starting recording datas
+title: Themis / declare a new 169 Mhz temperature/humidity node in emonhub and start recording datas
 sidebar: themis_sidebar
 permalink: Themis_new_TRH_node.html
 ---